Resources & Information for FSC-Certified Members

 FSC® Trademark/Logo Use

-If you are planning to use the FSC logo, the FSC acronym, or Forest Stewardship Council® on any marketing materials, brochures, websites, etc. – Please contact NNRG’s director of member services to ask for a review of your use of the FSC logo.
+If you are planning to use the FSC logo, the FSC acronym, or Forest Stewardship Council® on any marketing materials, brochures, websites, etc. – Please contact NNRG’s director of programs to ask for a review of your use of the FSC logo.
 NNRG must obtain approval from Soil Association for all use of the FSC logo.
 Typically, the review and approval process takes a few days.

-- Here is a pdf document about how to use the FSC logo: FSC Logo Use Help Sheet
+- Here is a pdf document with quick references about how to use the FSC trademark: FSC Logo Use Help Sheet

 FSC certified log sales